 4. Coolidge's own father swore him in.

-In a moment that had never transpired before and has never been repeated since, Coolidge was sworn into the presidential office by his own father, also named John Calvin Coolidge.
+In a moment that had never transpired before and has never been repeated, Coolidge was sworn into the presidential office by his own father, also named John Calvin Coolidge.
 The pair found themselves together while the younger Coolidge was visiting his father in Vermont.
 News arrived of Harding’s sudden death, which prompted Coolidge Senior, a notary public, to swear in his son in the middle of the night.

 5. Coolidge was popular for doing nothing.

-In contrast to presidents who lent a heavy hand in American affairs, Coolidge captured the public’s favor by essentially doing nothing.
+In contrast to presidents who had a heavy hand in American affairs, Coolidge captured the public’s favor by essentially doing nothing.
 He allowed businesses to prosper by minimizing government interference and satisfied voters who believed bureaucracy had become too overwhelming.
 But his conservative approach may have been a little too reserved.
 He's quoted as saying that he spent much of his presidency “avoiding the big problems.”
 Critics later argued his reluctance to stem the stock market speculation boom in the 1920s may have contributed to the market crash in 1929.

 6. Coolidge wasn't very talkative.